Ultral1sk/generatedoctemplate/README.md

   The DOCX files that we are going to use for this example.
   One needs to just upload the document via the provided input on the client side.

-1. DocxtemplaterSimpleExample "Simple" example
+1. DocxtemplaterSimpleExample "Simple" example template
-2. Docxtemplater(dynamic_fields_example) More complex example
+2. Docxtemplater(dynamic_fields_example) More complex example template

 - (src/data.json / dtidata.json)
   Dummy data used for this template (self-explainatory enough).